-The juvenile justice specialist must inform any youth who is subject to the Sex Offenders Registration Act of the obligation to register, verify registration when required, and make situational reports to the registering authority.
-The juvenile justice specialist must also inform each youth of the right to petition for removal from the sex offender registry.
-In cases where the juvenile justice specialist determines that a youth required to register has not been registered by the court, the juvenile justice specialist must seek clarification and obtain necessary registration documents from the court.
+The juvenile justice specialist (JJS) must inform any youth who is subject to the Sex Offenders Registration Act of the obligation to register, verify registration when required, and make situational reports to the registering authority.
+The JJS must also inform each youth of the right to petition for removal from the sex offender registry.
+In cases where the JJS determines that a youth required to register has not been registered by the court, the JJS must seek clarification and obtain necessary registration documents from the court.

-To ensure that the juvenile justice specialist assists each youth in fulfilling sex offender registration, verification and reporting obligations.
+To ensure the JJS assists each youth in fulfilling sex offender registration, verification, and reporting obligations.

-JJM 300, Offense Class I-V, Sex Offender Registration, and DNA Profile Codes Exhibits VI-VIII, provides a list of tiered sex offenses and additional guidance on registration.
-Any youth registered prior to July 1, 2011, must continue to comply with the Sex Offenders Registration Act as amended.
+JJM 300, Offense Class I-V & Sex Offender Registration Codes Exhibits VI-VIII, provides a list of tiered sex offenses and additional guidance on registration.

-Any youth convicted as an adult for a Tier I-III offense must be registered in accordance with MCL 28.722b(i).
+Any youth convicted as an adult for a tier I-III offense must be registered in accordance with Sex Offenders Registration Act, 1994 PA 295, MCL 28.723.